Ong King Art Center 8pm - 11pm

 How: Show up!
 (And pay a $5 cover so we can keep the lights on)

 Come practice your Balboa, review stuff from the workshop, exchange moves and ideas with your peers, or fix that trouble-spot.
 Or just come and dance.
 That's cool too.
 The structure is very informal and social dance conventions need not apply: if you want to work with the same person for 30 mins, you can; if you want to bring dance videos to reconstruct moves from, do it.
-We'll play Bal-friendly music at a variety of tempos, and we won't even kick you out if you Lindy Hop to it (but we do reserve heckling rights ;) ).
+We'll play Bal-friendly music at a variety of tempos (and we won't even kick you out if you Lindy Hop to it ;) ).

 Everyone welcome... even if you've never danced a Balboa basic in your life!
 There will NOT be any formal instruction, but people will be on-hand to provide feedback or assistance if requested.
-Kind of like office hours.
+For more information, contact Deb here or at 808-780-4641.

 Swing every Thursday night with the Hawaii Jitterbugs!
 8-11pm, $5 cover, FREE beginner lesson included 8-8:30pm.